 Let's learn a little more about the plant popularly known as "Golden root" or "Arctic root" and its health benefits, which come mainly from its ability to improve performance in situations of stress, tiredness and fatigue.

 The full botanical name is Rhodiola rosea because, when cut or broken, it oozes a rose-like aroma.
-Rhodiola plant is between 20 and 30 centimeters tall with green-blue leaves.
+Rhodiola plant is between 20 and 30 centimeter tall with green-blue leaves.
 It blooms in summer, with male yellow or orange flowers and female flowers of dark garnet tones.

 This plant does not have an easy and comfortable life, as it lives in cold climates and proliferates in remote places with difficult access, such as in the rocky crevices of the mountains, on steep cliffs or in the icy tundra.

 Its favorite locations are the surroundings of the Arctic, such as Greenland, Iceland or the Scandinavian countries.
-It is also found in the north of the United Kingdom and in high mountain ranges such as the Himalayas, Rocky Mountains, Carpathians, Apennines, the Andes or the Pyrenees.
+It is also found in the north of the United Kingdom and in high mountain ranges such as the Himalayas, Rocky mountains, Carpathians, Apennines, the Andes or the Pyrenees.

 As you can see, Rhodiola inhabits places where living must be very stressful... but it adapts.
 This adaptability transmits through its active constituents, making it what is considered an adaptogenic plant.